Bbreamer/Bbreamer/README.md

  ### Coding
  When I was 5 years old, my dad showed me how to program in scratch, a simple coding platform.
 I immediately got hooked to it and coded tons of projects, such as a platformer: https://scratch.mit.edu/projects/680164940/

+ After that, I thaught my friends on how to do scartch.

+### Videography and Editing

+Here is some videos that I had edited: <Insert Video Here>
+I also created some minecraft animations on a software call mine-imator